-The Board finds that the proposed amendments balance the goals of the Mason County comprehensive plan and the goals of the Growth Management Act.
+The Board finds that the proposed amendments address the Order of the Growth Management Hearings Board and were previously found in compliance with the Growth Management Act.

 The preceding findings summarize the reasons for the adoption of the proposed changes to the Mason County Resource Ordinance.